tatiananantes/skills-workshops/how_the_web_works/process_modelling_mvc/COACH_INSTRUCTIONS.md

 * Demonstrate the following chrome dev tools
   - The network tab
 * Demonstrate how `httpie` can be used to investigate the structure of an HTTP response.
-* Talk through the todolist app codebase and label the
+* Talk through the todo list app codebase and label the
   - Model
   - View
   - Controller